WildLotus-15/CS50W-Project-5-Final/README.md

 index.js is used to make happen all that functionality I have described upwards so full load goes on one file

-everything starts after using DOMContentLoaded event listener, first I'm loading all posts which uses fetch call to the URL that returns JSON response of all objects from Post-class, so then I can use JS for each command to build every post from its serialized values returned from the array. build post function itself takes a post as an input and then accesses its values using dot operator and key name specified after.
+everything starts after using DOMContentLoaded event listener, first I'm loading all posts which uses fetch call to the URL that returns JSON response of all objects from Post-class (by default first page of paginator is displayed), so then I can use JS for each command to build every post from its serialized values returned from the array. build post function itself takes a post as an input and then accesses its values using dot operator and key name specified after.

 I used bootstrap cards for the container because it has responsive behavior. when a post image is created I'm setting its src attribute to post.image (in model serialize function post.image is equal to image URL so the image will display by its source).
 The drop-down menu helped me to have a simpler design.
 It stores four links which are responsible for post-editing and deleting (Those are feasible if request user matches with post author), image downloading (to make that happen I set its download and href attribute equal to post.image itself and also used re_path with download path in projects root urls.py), adding post into favorites.